 1. The Belfort (Belfry Tower)

-If you and your family feel up to climbing the 366 steps to the top of the 83-meter medieval Belfry Tower, the view of Bruges and the surrounding countryside will make it worth your while.
-If not, you can enjoy the daily concert from the 47 bells of the 16th century carillon.
-Just sit in the Grand Place (main square) and enjoy the sounds and sights of the Belfort.
+If that’s not possible, you can enjoy the daily concert from the 47 bells of the 16th century carillon.
+Just sit in the historic centre of the Grand Place (burg square) and enjoy the sounds and sights of the Belfort.

 2. Choco-Story Museum

-You might expect to find a museum about chocolate in a chocolate-loving and producing country like Belgium, and you would be right!
+You might expect to find a chocolate museum in a chocolate-loving and producing country like Belgium, and you would be right!
 Choco-Story is a four-story museum detailing the long and heralded history of belgian chocolate, from cacao bean to praline.
-The museum offers a fun edu-game for kids as they make their way through the museum, and demonstrates chocolate and praline-making, the products of which are consumed by you, the museum-goer.
-The museum is housed in the old Maison de Croon, dating back to 1480, not far from the Grand Place (Market Place).

 3. Bruges Caleche and Boat Tours